MagLev/maglev.github.com/index.markdown

 # MagLev

-MagLev is a fast, stable, Ruby implementation with integrated object persistence and distributed shared cache.

-MagLev is a 64-bit open source (MIT licensed) implementation of the Ruby programming language and libraries built on top of VMware's GemStone/S 3.1 Virtual Machine.
+MagLev is a fast, stable, 64-bit open source (MIT licensed) implementation of the Ruby programming language and libraries built on top of VMware's GemStone/S 3.1 Virtual Machine.